- Human Resources

 - Implementing student data management systems to facilitate improved student achievement

 The bond funds are released in six separate series, approximately $3 million every three years, over a period of 18 years.
 The first issuance, Series A, was released in the 2014-15 fiscal year.
-The district is currently working under the remainder of the second series of funds - Series B. As the assessed valuations of the properties within the district’s attendance boundary increase, the maximum allowable funding for each series will also increase.
+The district is currently working under the remainder of the third series of funds - Series C. As the assessed valuations of the properties within the district’s attendance boundary increase, the maximum allowable funding for each series will also increase.